valeriepolad/valeriepolad.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm a quantitative psychology graduate student at UNC Chapel Hill interested in multilevel models, longitudinal data analysis, and structural equation modeling (SEM).
 I received a BA in Psychology from UCLA in 2020, with a minor in Cognitive Science and specialization in computing.

-This page is very much not finished yet :)
+I then recieved my Masters in Psychology at UNC in 2025.